SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 ## Running as a composite template

-When importing the composite template to Command Central, you will have to attach the simple 'HelloWorld' application.
-Add the `template.yaml` and `HelloWorld.zip` into a single zip file and import that file using the Command Central CLI with the following command:
+When importing the composite template in Command Central, you should attach the simple 'HelloWorld' application.
+Add the `template.yaml` and `HelloWorld.zip` into a single zip file and import this file using the following command in the Command Central CLI:

 ```bash
 sagcc exec templates composite import -i template.zip